 Member

 Maria has held a number of executive roles in both the aged and disability sectors.
-She brings strong leadership and a breadth of experience, working with teams to exceed client expectations through bringing together an engaged workforce, with sound business processes.
+She brings strong leadership and a breadth of experience, working with teams to exceed client expectations through bringing together an engaged workforce, with strong commercial acumen.

-In her role as CEO of Melville Cares, Maria is committed to developing services with the team that are based on strong relationships, and personalised services, while achieving growth and ongoing sustainability.
-A strategic priority is to better support clients of Melville Cares to die where they choose.
+In her role as CEO of Melville Cares, Maria leads the delivery of high-quality services, expanding the geographical footprint with the commissioning of new offices and achieving significant revenue growth.
+Melville Cares is committed to a community focus, responding with innovation and strong partnerships.
+Melville Cares has been nominated for a number of awards, including Business News Not For Profit Innovation, Emerging Leaders in Governance Diversity Award and Ageing Australia You are ACE Awards.
+One strategic priority is to better support clients of Melville Cares to die where they choose.
 Melville Cares works collaboratively with a range of organisations to achieve this, including its research partners at Edith Cowan University.

-Maria is a registered psychologist, graduate of INSEAD Business School and has held a number of board positions.
-Maria is currently Board Chair of Directions Disability Support Services and a Member of the ACCPA WA Council.
+Maria is a registered psychologist, graduate of INSEAD Business School, a graduate of Australian Institute of Company Directors and has held a number of board positions.
+Maria is currently Board Chair of Directions Disability Support Services and a Member of the Ageing Australia WA Council.
+Maria is also a current Board member of Palliative Care WA bringing forward a particular focus of end-of-life care for older people when living at home, as well as their carers.